rhymeyang/Se/docs/308B/BusinessResilience.md

 **Table 5-17** Detailed Comparison of Cold, Warm, and Hot Sites

-- **Mobile Sites**
-  - A _mobile site_ is a portable recovery center that can be delivered to almost any location in the world.
+**Mobile Sites**<br/>A _mobile site_ is a portable recovery center that can be delivered to almost any location in the world.
 A viable alternative to a fixed location recovery site, a mobile site can be transported by semi-truck and may even have its own generator, communications, and cooling capabilities.

 APC and SunGard have mobile sites installed in semi-truck trailers.
 Oracle has mobile sites that can include a configurable selection of servers and workstations, all housed in shipping containers that can be shipped by truck, rail, ship, or air to any location in the world.

-- **Cloud Sites**
-  - Organizations are increasingly using cloud hosting services as their recovery sites.
+**Cloud Sites**<br/>Organizations are increasingly using cloud hosting services as their recovery sites.
 Such sites charge for the utilization of servers and devices in virtual environments.
 Hence, capital costs for recovery sites is near zero and operational costs come into play as recovery sites are used.

 As organizations become accustomed to building recovery sites in the cloud, they are with increasing frequency moving their primary processing sites to the cloud as well.

-- **Reciprocal Sites**
-  - A _reciprocal recovery site_ is a data center that is operated by another company.
+**Reciprocal Sites**<br/>A _reciprocal recovery site_ is a data center that is operated by another company.
 Two or more organizations with similar processing needs will draw up a legal contract that obligates one or more of the organizations to house another party’s systems temporarily in the event of a disaster.

 Often, a reciprocal agreement pledges not only floor space in a data center, but also the use of the reciprocal partner’s computer system.
 This type of arrangement is less common, but it is used by organizations that use mainframe computers and other high-cost systems.